xuankimtran/docs-1/pages/katalon-analytics/docs/kt-upload-test-pytest.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-upload-test-pytest/pytest-page-2.png" width=100% alt="pytest page 2">

-5. Copy the command line in the **Install dependency** section and paste it in the Pytest file's terminal in the file editor to install the Katalon TestOps plugin.
+5. Copy the command line in the **Install dependency** section and paste it in the Pytest file's terminal in your source-code editor to install the Katalon TestOps plugin.

-6. Create a new file named *testops-config.json* in your file editor.
+6. Create a new file named *testops-config.json* in your source-code editor.

-7. Copy the command line in the **TestOps Credentials & Project** section on the Pytest page and paste it in the *testops-config.json* file in your file editor.
+7. Copy the command line in the **TestOps Credentials & Project** section on the Pytest page and paste it in the *testops-config.json* file in your source-code editor.

      <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-upload-test-pytest/kt_paste_testops_config_1.png" width=100% alt="testops config in vsc">